codeclimate/codeclimate-rubocop/config/contents/style/multiline_ternary_operator.md

 This cop checks for multi-line ternary op expressions.

 NOTE: `return if ... else ... end` is syntax error.
-If `return` is used before multiline ternary operator expression, it cannot be auto-corrected.
+If `return` is used before multiline ternary operator expression, it will be auto-corrected to single-line ternary operator.
+The same is true for `break`, `next`, and method call.

 ### Example:
     # bad